Syslog777/Linux-Bash-Tutorial/README.md

  - [Batch file installation](#batch-file-installation)

 ##### About Bash-101
   Bash is the command language interpreter or shell script interpreter for the GNU operating system.
-This guide is designed to as a all-in-one guide for Linux noobs and pros alike.
+Every pentester that uses Linux, usually uses Bash.
+This guide is here to show you some of the basics of how to "hack".

 With this you will be able to:
   - Write and read Bash scripts